PerseusRipple/handbook/meta/lecture-notes-project/contribution-instructions.md

 ## 2) Take notes

 Once you have sent the pull request, you can begin taking notes.
 Your notes should follow [this format](./lecture-note-template.md).
-We not looking for word for dictation, but rather what topics, examples and ideas are cover in the lecture.
+We are not looking for word for word dictation, but rather what topics, examples and ideas are covered in the lecture.
 [Follow the sample](./sample-lecture-notes.md) and you should be good.

 Put your notes in the [notes folder](./notes).
-Name your file something meaning.
+Name your file something meaningful.
 The file should be in [markdown](https://guides.github.com/features/mastering-markdown/).
 Then the SDG academics team will place them in the correct place in the handbook.
-Once we get this structure built out, then you all will be able to contribute directly.
+Once we get this structure built out, you will be able to contribute directly.

 ## 3) Pull request

-Once you are completed. send a pull request with your notes.
+Once you are completed, send a pull request with your notes.
 A member of the SDG team will merge it in.

 Thanks again for paying it forward.